HungryOrc/hungryorc.github.io/pages/java/java_comparable.md

 ---

 ## Make a custom Class to be Comparable
+1. The custom Class must implement the `Interface Comparable`, and the type inside the `<...>` must be this Class's name.
+2. Inside this Class, must override the `compareTo(...)` method

 The following example sort the Cat Objects by their ages, in asccending order.
 ```java